bitconnectXcore/X/README.md

 ![alt text](https://cdn.discordapp.com/attachments/643796993314914304/689900984822136932/pow_end.PNG "Proof Of Wrok Mining End")
 [<p align="right">bitconnectX BlockChain Open Source Code</p>](https://github.com/bitconnectcoin/bitconnectx/blob/master/src/main.h "bitconnectX BlockChain Open Source Code")

-The [blockchain](https://chainz.cryptoid.info/bccx/#!crypto "Blockchain") was restarted with a Genesis block by the miners of BitconnectxPool, [(MinersHub.one on Discord)](https://discord.gg/xu2eQhw).
-The first block was on the 8th of July 2019 and it was given away around Discord.
-One month later in August 2019 the bitconnectX Genesis blockchain successfully transitioned from Proof Of Work mining to Proof Of Stake mining.
+The [blockchain](https://chainz.cryptoid.info/bccx/#!crypto "Blockchain") was restarted with a Genesis block by the miners of [BitconnectxPool MinersHub.one of Discord](https://discord.gg/xu2eQhw) on the 8th of July 2019 and it was given away around Discord.
+One month later in August 2019, the bitconnectX Genesis blockchain successfully transitioned from Proof Of Work mining to Proof Of Stake mining.

 **Key Points**
 - Very Little Information Is Actually Known About bitconnectX